Claiming the R&D Tax Incentive is a two stage process. Here's how it works.

 - Describing your R&D project/s in a registration submitted to AusIndustry

 - Claiming your eligible R&D expenses in a schedule as part of your tax return lodged with the Australian Taxation Office (ATO)

 You are likely to be eligible if you:

-- Are a company undertaking innovative, unique, non-trivial software, hardware, engineering or manufacturing development (ie it’s not just for software companies)
+- Are a company developing a unique, non-trivial software, hardware, engineered or manufactured product, process or service (i.e. it’s not just for software companies)

-- Can describe this development as a series of experiments with unknown outcomes from which you have learned as you’ve progressed
+- Can describe this as a series of experiments with unknown outcomes from which you have learned as you’ve progressed these developments

 How do you get the money?